sudhanshu201/Acciojob-FrontEnd2-module-test/README.md

 If the user does not score more than 10 on their first attempt, they should be given one more chance to click the third and fourth images.
 [10 marks]
 If the user fails to score more than 10 even after their second attempt, display the message "Bad luck" and do not give them another chance.
 [10 marks]
 If the user can generate a coupon, display a congratulatory image.
 [10 marks]
-Note: No external links have been provided
+Note: No external links have been provided.